espressif/ESP8266_RTOS_SDK/docs/en/get-started/eclipse-setup.rst

 Windows Users
 =============

-Using ESP-IDF with Eclipse on Windows requires different configuration steps. :ref:`See the Eclipse IDE on Windows guide <eclipse-windows-setup>`.
+Using ESP8266_RTOS_SDK with Eclipse on Windows requires different configuration steps. :ref:`See the Eclipse IDE on Windows guide <eclipse-windows-setup>`.

 Setting up Eclipse
 ==================